znuny/FAQ/doc/en/feature.md

 Using the FAQ state you can determine the interface(s) in which an FAQ article should be displayed.
-Articles with their state set to "internal" are only visible for agents via the agent interface.
+Articles with their state set to "internal" are only visible to agents via the agent interface.
-Articles whose state is set to "external" are also displayed in the protected customer section, and articles tagged as "public" are available in the non-protected public area as well.
+Articles whose state is set to "external" are also displayed in the protected customer section and articles tagged as "public" are available in the non-protected public area as well.

 ## Comfortable navigation and clickable keywords